 Additionally, large deals in medical technology remain a high-risk, potentially high-reward tactic

 Companies that have pursued large deals over the past decade have generally found creating value challenging, with approximately 2 percent lower average annual TRS versus the broader healthcare-equipment market.
-Further, performance for large-deal approaches lags the overall medical-technology index following an acquisition, averaging some 7 percent lower annual TRS than the market in the two-year period after the deal.
-This scope stands in marked contrast to the short-term shareholder reaction for these deals, which has generally been neutral to positive (averaging about 1 percent excess TRS).
+Further, performance for large-deal approaches lags the overall medical-technology index following an acquisition, averaging some 7 percent lower annual TRS than the market in the two-year period after the deal.3 This scope stands in marked contrast to the short-term shareholder reaction4 for these deals, which has generally been neutral to positive (averaging about 1 percent excess TRS).
 These results demonstrate the challenges of executing, integrating, and capturing expected synergies for large deals in medical technology.
 Specifically, shorter product life cycles with a risk of earlier obsolescence, fragmentation, and specialization of call points, together with specialized requirements for R&D and clinical development of new medical technologies, combine to introduce challenges to generating synergies from large deals.

 Medical technology as a category is increasingly buying into new value pools to expand offerings beyond traditional products and tap into new sources of innovation